 Augsburg University undergraduate students are eligible to apply for the student leadership position of Mentor.
 These student leaders are committed to supporting young people in this faith journey as they participate in the summer institute.
 Mentors receive extensive training in preparation for their work with high school participants.

 - Mentors provide relational support for participants

-- APPLY TO BE A MENTOR TODAY!
+- Are you an Augsburg student? – APPLY TO BE A MENTOR TODAY!

 FREQUENTLY ASKED QUESTIONS

 What is included in the cost?
-For an in-person, on-campus event the cost includes registration fees, housing, meals, supplies, transportation during the event, and overall institute support.
+For an in-person, on-campus event the cost includes registration fees, housing, meals, supplies, transportation during the event, and overall institute staffing support.
 The cost of travel to and from the event is the responsibility of the participant.
 For a virtual event, the cost includes registration fees and supplies and overall institute support.

 Who can I contact with questions?
-Please contact email@example.com with questions about the institute.
+Please contact email@example.com with questions about the Institute.